saimsalman36/Paxos/README.md

 # paxos

-My own implementation of paxos and it's variants.
+My own implementation of Paxos and it's variants.